Things to do in St Lucia: Dive into the food, drink and sights

-If you fancy tasting the flavours of St Lucia for yourself, check out British Airways and Thomas Cook, which both offer holidays and flights to the luscious Caribbean island.
+If you fancy tasting the flavours of St Lucia for yourself, check out British Airways, which offers holidays and flights to the luscious Caribbean island.
 Virgin Atlantic also operates direct flights from London Gatwick to St Lucia.

 Have you been to St Lucia?
 What do you think of our list of things to do in St Lucia?
 Tell us below and feel free to leave any other tips...

 More about St Lucia

 Get your weekly fix of holiday inspiration from some of the world's best travel writers plus save on your next trip with the latest exclusive offers

 *affiliate links: find out how we are funded and why this helps us remain free to use.